Year at a Glance for

 - StudentTranscriptService – is a Ministry of Education website which allows students to order transcripts

-- Application Documentation: Double check if the program you have applied for requires additional information – e.g. portfolio, letter of reference, essay, etc.
+- Application Documentation: Double check if the program you have applied for requires additional information – e.g. portfolio, letter of reference, essay, etc. Once you have been given a student number with the institution, they expect you will log in regularly to check the status of your application.

 - Letter of Reference: If you require a reference letter from your teacher, coach or counsellor, please be respectful and provide them with at least 3 weeks’ notice and a copy of your Student Profile.
 [Request for Reference Form is available on the District Scholarship Site]